Ashwin835/Cancer-Classification-Project/README.md

                                             CONCLUSION/BEST MODEL
  Overall, no model was bad in terms of cross validation results.
 Both the training and test data had relatively close accuracy and standard deviation, indicating that there was no over/underfitting.
-The best model to predict tumor states given the datset is the linear SVC.
-It had a very high accuracy percentage.
-Although the logistic regression had a slightly higher accuracy, Linear SVC had a lower standard deviation.
+The best model to predict tumor states given the datset is the logistic regression.
+It had a very high accuracy percentage, and a low standard deviation.
+Linear SVC was the second best model.
 Linear models worked the best for this dataset showing that the datset was linearly seperable